 Japan also prides itself on its unique culture and cuisine.
 There are certain of Tokyo or Kyoto, for example, where you're likely to see ladies scurrying to work in elaborate kimono and geta sandals.
 Many tourist destinations will offer the chance to experience such cultural highlights as the tea ceremony or koto music.
 The nation a variety of customs based on Buddhism, the native religion of Shinto, and samurai traditions.
 Many of these cultural aspects are best seen in the country's thousands of festivals, both massive and local.

 Japanese people love their food and restaurants offer a huge variety of cuisines, both traditional and "imported" from around the world.
 Most travelers are very glad to have explored that side of the country and to have found that there is far more on offer than just noodles and sushi.
 That said, the seafood is often incredible!
 The sea provides many of the common ingredients in all sorts of dishes.
 It is an island countryafter all, and one that has relied on the sea to provide food resources for many centuries.

 How to Travel to Japan

 Citizens of the United States, United Kingdom, Australia, New Zealand, Singapore, and many other European countries do not even need a travel visa for Japan.
-That means they can enter the country just with a valid passport.
+That means they can enter the country with just a valid passport.